 Anjarle Turtle Festival

-In recent years, the tiny village of Anjarle in Maharashtra bears witness to a truly heart-warming sight as hundreds of newly hatched Olive Ridley turtles take their first steps towards the big blue sea.
+In recent years, the tiny village of Anjarle in Maharashtra bears witness to a truly heart-warming sight as hundreds of newly hatched Olive Ridley Turtles take their first steps towards the big blue sea.

-Anjarle Turtle Festival is aimed at conserving eggs of Olive Ridley Turtles that are one of the endangered species.
-Upon maturity, these hatchlings are then released into the sea under watchful eyes of volunteers.
+Anjarle Turtle Festival is aimed at conserving the eggs of Olive Ridley Turtles that are one of the endangered species.
+Upon maturity, these hatchlings are then released into the sea under the watchful eyes of volunteers.
 Witnessing the birth of these tiny turtles and their maiden journey towards the sea is a sight to behold.
 It signifies the value of life, no matter how small, in this big beautiful world!

 22:00 – Shivajinagar

 Please come 15 minutes before at your pickup point to avoid getting late.